The Death of Lazarus

 Verse 43: "When he had said these things, he cried out with a loud voice, "Lazarus, come out."
 44 The man who had died came out, his hands and feet bound with linen strips, and his face wrapped with a cloth.
 Jesus said to them, "Unbind him, and let him go."

-The loud voice couldn't have been so that Lazarus could hear Him, a whisper would do that, but there were many people there, and Jesus spoke in a loud voice so that they would hear and know that indeed Lazarus was brought back to life, and came forth at His, the great "I AM's command.
+There were many people there, and Jesus spoke in a loud voice so they would hear and know, that Lazarus had been brought back to life by the great, "I AM's" command.

-Men could not wrap women's corpses, but women could wrap both men and women, so it's likely, or at least possible that Lazarus may have been wrapped by his sisters.
+Something of interest: Men could not wrap women's corpses, but women could bind both men and women, so it is likely, or at least possible, that Lazarus was wrapped by his sisters.